sprint84/ProgressButton/README.md

 ##Usage

-RFProgressButton is intended to be used in conjunction with UIToolbar or UITabBar.
+RFProgressButton is intended to be used in conjunction with `UIToolbar` or `UITabBar`.
 By default, when instantiated this component will try to center itself within its parent view.
 Although possible, setting the frame of this button manually is not recommended.
-Using the button in a UIToolbar is quite simple.
+Using the button in a `UIToolbar` is quite simple.
 First you need to import the module:

 ```swift
 import RFProgressButton